OJeun/mood-to-light/README.md

 A deployed facial analysis API receives a user’s image and returns their detected emotion (e.g., happy, sad, angry).

-The image is sent via a POST request to the AI server (hosted externally or on Azure/GCP).
+The image is sent via a POST request to the AI server (hosted externally or on Azure/GCP). <br>

 Response: { emotion: "sad" }, for example.